 - 1. Complete the Admission to Practicum II application using the link found in the Certification Preparation course in BB. - 2.
-Be enrolled in EDU 4101 and Practicum I (Spring Practicum). - 3.
-Submit a Practice Test Report from 240 Tutoring showing 75% or better overall on single subject content area exams or 75% or better on all subtests for core content exams.
-All qualifying practice exams must be completed in a CTX monitored setting.
-Check the Teacher Education calendar for monitored exam dates or contact your advisor for more information. - 4.
+Be enrolled in EDU 4101 and your First Practicum. - 3.
+Submit a Practice Test Report from an approved vendor taken in a proctored setting showing 75% or better overall on single subject content area exams or 75% or better on all subtests for core content exams.
+Check the Teacher Education calendar for proctored exam dates or contact your advisor for more information. - 4.
 Submit Practicum I contract to the Certification Preparation course in BB.

-By the end of the semester, for full acceptance:
+By the end of the semester, for FULL acceptance (TO RECEIVE A P-2 PLACEMENT):

-5. Submit the test release forms for both the Content and PPR exams to the Certification Preparation course in BB.
-Your EDU 4101 professor will release you to test once you've met the following requirements:

-- a.
-PPR with 85% or better - b.
-Content area with 85% or better on single subject content area exams or 85% or better on all subtest for core content exams - c.
+- 5. Submit the test release forms for both the Content and PPR exams to the Certification Preparation course in BB.
+Your EDU 4101 professor will release you to test once you've met the following requirements: - a.
+PPR with 80% or better - b.
+Content area with 80% or better on single subject content area exams or 80% or better on all subtest for core content exams - c.
 All qualifying scores must be obtained on an approved exam within an approved number of attempts in a CTX proctored setting - 6.
 Successfully complete all Practicum I courses, including fieldwork hours, and EDU 4101. - 7.
 Submit Practicum I fieldwork documentation to the Certification Course in BB: - a.
 Time log (Minimums: 50 hours for Core Subjects 4-8 and all Content Curriculum; 60 hours for Core Subjects EC-6) - b.
 Formal observations (minimum of 1 per Practicum I course) - c.
-Reflections for Practicum I (All reflections except first 15-day video reflections must be in one document and saved as a PDF); First 15-day video reflections from Practicum I and II will be combined and submitted to benchmark 4 at the end of Practicum II
+Reflections for Practicum I (All reflections except first 15-day video reflections must be in one document and saved as a PDF); First 15-day video reflections from Practicum I and II will be combined and submitted to benchmark 4 at the end of Practicum II - 8.
+Note: students who are below standard on one of their exams but meeting all other requirements may be approved to re-enroll in EDU 4101 and be fully accepted to Practicum II while retaking EDU 4101.